top of page

 3. The solution is then concentrated and dehydrated, resulting in a super sweet, zero-calorie, high-purity powder.

-When shopping for 100% pure monk fruit, don’t just look at the price per ounce.
-Check the mogroside V concentration — and follow my 3 easy steps to find the best monk fruit for you.
-That way, you'll get:
+When shopping for 100% pure monk fruit, don’t stop at the price per ounce.
+First, check the mogroside V concentration.
+Then follow my 3-step method to determine the product's true cost.
+Higher-quality monk fruit extracts provide:

 ✔️ Better value — use less, save more